SebastianBoldt/Jelly/README.md

 [![Twitter](https://img.shields.io/badge/twitter-@sebastianboldt-blue.svg?style=flat)](http://twitter.com/sebastianboldt)

 Jelly Animators provides custom view controller animations with just a few lines of code.
-You specify the style of the animation.
-The jellyness, duration and the final size of the ViewController.
+You specify the style, jellyness, duration and the final size of the ViewController you want to present.
-Jelly-Animators do the rest for you.
+A Jelly-Animator will do the rest for you.
+Presentation and Dismissal Eye Candy.
 If you find some bugs, open an issue for that.

 ## How to use